 However past returns are not indicators of future returns.
 In 2021 ARKK returned about half its previous year’s earnings at 86%.
 In 2016 the fund went negative at a yearly return of 1.62%.

-However for the average retail investor/trader you can expect a conservative 10% pear year every year.
-This might not sound like much but this slowly overtime will create a snowball that will make you a millionaire.
+However, for the average retail investor/trader you can expect a conservative 10% per year every year.
+This might not sound like much but slowly over time, this will create a snowball that will make you a millionaire.

 Expected Amount Of Risk In Portfolio Using The ETF Investing Strategy

 This is where this investing strategy shines.

 When you buy one share of an ETF you are actually buying hundreds or thousands of smaller shares of individual companies.
 For example, if you buy one share of the SPY you are in essence buying 500 shares of the most successful companies on the U.S stock market.

 In order for you to lose 100% of your investment all 500 of those companies in the SPY would have to fail.
 This means in order for you to lose 100% of the companies such as Google, Amazon, Facebook, Tesla, Visa, Verizon, Microsoft, and many others would all have to disappear at the same time.